jonas-p/go-shp/README.md

 go-shp
 ======

 Go library for reading and writing ESRI Shapefiles.
+This is a pure Golang implementation based on the ESRI technical specifications of Shapefiles.

 ### Usage
 #### Installation